Access twice-weekly rapid tests

 If you do test positive for coronavirus, we can support you with food and medicine deliveries, financial support and support with your health and wellbeing.
 Find out more.

 Order your rapid test kits online at www.gov.uk/order-coronavirus-rapid-lateral-flow-tests.

 You can collect your rapid test kits from a number of different locations throughout the borough, please use this link to find a collection location nearest to you.

 The Market House in the Ancient Market Square in Kingston is open 7 days a week as a covid testing site and a community collect site, 9am-5pm.

 Book an appointment at one of our rapid test sites using this booking form.

 Our rapid test sites for people without symptoms are located at:

-There are also four pharmacies in the borough carrying out rapid testing for people witout symptoms:
+There are also six pharmacies in the borough carrying out rapid testing for people without symptoms: